What you can’t miss on your 2 Day Venice Itinerary

 When you think of Venice, obviously you think of gondolas.
 But, there’s much more to Venice!
 You can visit numerous historical sites and enjoy delicious Italian cuisine at some of Venice’s many restaurants.
 Keep reading to see all the can’t miss places on your 2 day Venice Itinerary.

 Psst: Looking for more Italy info?
-We have a few guides!
-Browse the most popular ones here:
+We have a few!
+Browse them all here or check out most popular ones:

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**